 KaZ co-wrote 2 television informational series & 3 television pilots.
-One of the pilots, a comedy, she originally wrote as a sit-com, but it was produced as a reality pilot.
+One of the pilots, a sit-com, was produced as a reality pilot.
 KaZ has turned it into the hilarious screenplay

 “(And ) Then This Happened.” based on life, love, and everything in between in the mid- life years.
-It’s loosely based on her life and the life of two of her best girlfriends.
+Loosely based on her life and the life of two of her best girlfriends.

 KaZ's many high pressure pursuits led her to meditation.

-She began studying meditation in 1991.
+She began studying meditation in '91.
 Her initial training focused on Kundalini Yoga with Yogi Bhajan and his teachers.
-Her love of meditation led her to become a certified Master Meditation and Qigong Instructor.
+She is a certified Master Meditation and Qigong Instructor, having taught

-Most recently KaZ taught in a juvenile justice facility, and lectured on mental health in juvenile justice for Compassion in Action.
+Most recently KaZ taught in a juvenile justice facility, and lectured on mental health in juvenile justice.

-With writing being her first love, look for KaZ's upcoming books:
+With writing being her first love, look for KaZ's upcoming children's books:

-Plus, a play is in the works based on letters from her two great uncles during the Second World War.
+Plus, a play based on letters from her two great uncles during the Second World War.